 - Rule 2.2.2.
-Fees: The candidate shall, for each test section applied for, pay to the Board or its designee candidate testing fees that include the actual fees charged by the American Institute of CPAs (AICPA), National Association of State Boards of Accountancy (NASBA), and the test delivery service provider, as well as a nonrefundable application processing fee established by the State Board.

-- Rule 2.2.3.
-Rescinded.

-- Rule 2.2.4.
-Rescinded.

-Rule 2.2.5.
-Applications:

-- (a) Candidates must apply for the CPA examination on application forms provided by the Board and filed with the Board as specified in the application form. - (b) An application will not be considered filed until the application processing fee, other examination fees, and all required supporting documents have been received, including proof of identity as determined by the Board and specified on the application form, official transcripts and proof that candidate has satisfied the education, residency, and good moral character requirements. - (c) Applications are active until the candidate sits for the applicable sections(s) but no longer than six months.
-A candidate who fails to appear for an examination shall forfeit all fees charged for both the application and the examination. - (d) The Board or its designee will forward notification of eligibility for the computer-based examination to NASBA's National Candidate Database. - (e) Any person who files an application for the CPA examination containing false statements, false references, or false signatures, may, at the discretion of the Board, be temporarily or permanently barred from taking the examination.
+Fees: The candidate shall, for each test section applied for, pay to the Board or its designee candidate testing fees that include the actual fees charged by the American Institute of CPAs (AICPA), National Association of State Boards of Accountancy (NASBA), and the test delivery service provider, as well as a nonrefundable application processing fee established by the State Board. - Rule 2.2.3.
+Rescinded. - Rule 2.2.4.
+Rescinded. - Rule 2.2.5.
+Applications: - (a) Candidates must apply for the CPA examination on application forms provided by the Board and filed with the Board as specified in the application form. - (b) An application will not be considered filed until the application processing fee, other examination fees, and all required supporting documents have been received, including proof of identity as determined by the Board and specified on the application form, official transcripts and proof that candidate has satisfied the education, residency, and good moral character requirements. - (c) Applications are active until the candidate sits for the applicable sections(s) but no longer than six months.
+A candidate who fails to appear for an examination shall forfeit all fees charged for both the application and the examination. - (d) The Board or its designee will forward notification of eligibility for the computer-based examination to NASBA's National Candidate Database. - (e) Any person who files an application for the CPA examination containing false statements, false references, or false signatures, may, at the discretion of the Board, be temporarily or permanently barred from taking the examination. - Rule 2.2.6.
+Time and Place of CPA Examination: The Board shall notify candidates of their eligibility and notice eligible candidates to schedule within the required time period and with an approved test site identified by the Board.
+Scheduling reexaminations must be made in accordance with Rule 2.2.10. below.